We're Here for YOU!

-- Visit the Office of International Education to learn about UTD international mobility: study abroad, exchange programs, internships, independent studies, research, or customized programs (Faculty Led Programs).
+- Visit the Office of International Student Services to learn about UTD international mobility: study abroad, exchange programs, internships, independent studies, research, or customized programs (Faculty Led Programs).

 - Visit OIE web page to learn about scholarships, health and safety related issues, and institutional protocol.

 - Meet with professors and OIE advisor to discuss the inclusion of international education into your curriculum.